-The New England Wind Forum was launched in 2005 to provide a single comprehensive source of up-to-date, Web-based information on a broad array of wind-energy-related issues pertaining to New England.
-It is funded by the Wind Powering America Program, Massachusetts Technology Collaborative's Renewable Energy Trust, and the Maine State Energy Program.
-Co-funding has been requested from each of the New England states.
+The U.S. Department of Energy launched the New England Wind Forum in 2005 to provide a single, comprehensive source of up-to-date, Web-based information on a broad array of wind-energy-related issues pertaining to New England.

-- The first large-scale electricity-producing windmill, the biggest in the world at the time, was installed in 1941 at Grandpa's Knob, VT.
+- The first large-scale electricity-producing windmill, the biggest in the world at the time, was installed in 1941 at Grandpa's Knob, Vermont.

-- The world's first wind "farm", consisting of 20 wind turbines, was built in 1980 at Crotched Mountain, NH.
+- The world's first wind "farm," consisting of 20 wind turbines, was built in 1980 at Crotched Mountain, New Hampshire.

-- During the 1980s, moderate development occurred in places as varied as Equinox Mountain, VT; Nantucket, MA; Princeton, MA; and Tug Mountain, NH.
+- During the 1980s, moderate development occurred in places as varied as Equinox Mountain, Vermont; Nantucket and Princeton, Massachusetts; and Tug Mountain, New Hampshire.

-Vestas wind turbine at Hull Municipal Lighting Plant, Hull, MA.
+Vestas wind turbine at Hull Municipal Lighting Plant, Hull, Massachusetts.